Children's Pool Beach

-The Children's Pool Beach or Casa Beach is a small sandy beach area located at 850 Coast Boulevard, at the end of Jenner Street, in San Diego, California, United States.
+Children's Pool Beach (also known as Casa Beach) is a small sandy beach in La Jolla, a community of San Diego, California.

 The Children's Pool earned its name after the construction of a concrete breakwater in 1931.
-The structure was gifted to the community of La Jolla by the local philanthropist Ellen Browning Scripps, who paid for the construction of a breakwater project in order to create a place where children could play and swim that would be protected from waves coming onshore and onto the beaches adjacent to this area.
-The gift was confirmed by an act of the Legislature, signed by California Governor James Rolph, Jr. in 1931.
+The structure was gifted to the community of La Jolla by local philanthropist Ellen Browning Scripps, who paid for the construction of a breakwater project in order to create a place where children could play and swim that would be protected from waves.
+The gift was confirmed by an act, signed by California governor James Rolph, Jr. in 1931.

-The Children's Pool has become the subject of a controversial debate related to a growing colony of harbor seals which has inhabited the beach since the mid-1990s.
+The Children's Pool has become the subject of a debate related to a growing colony of harbor seals which has inhabited the beach since the mid-1990s.

 Seals and sea lions

 History

-The first mention by the San Diego City Council of seals in the area was in 1992, when it was noted that the population of marine mammals and particularly harbor seals had been increasing over the past 10 years.
-In November 1994 the city created a Marine Mammal Reserve.
+The San Diego City Council in 1992 noted that the population of marine mammals and particularly harbor seals had been increasing over the past 10 years.
+In November 1994, the city created a Marine Mammal Reserve.
 The Reserve was created for a 5-year period and later renewed for a second 5-year period.
 The boundary of the reserve extended almost to the seaward entrance to Children's Pool.
 State agencies expressed conflicting opinions about the legal ability of the city to create this reserve.

 In 1994 some seals were observed to haul out in the area, but no seals were seen on the beach at Children's Pool, according to a report by the National Marine Fisheries Service.
 By 1996 twice as many seals were using the beach as were using nearby rocks.
 Seal pup births were observed at Children's Pool for the first time in 1999.
 The NMFS attributed the change to the increase in the local seal population, an increase which had been observed throughout the West Coast.